Rouen Riot: Aftermath

 As the insurrection collapsed, some of the ducal forces such as Robert of Belleme and William of Breteui took the opportunity to loot and take citizens captive for ransom.
 As such, a certain William fitzAngers is reported to have bought his freedom by paying £3,000 for his freedom.

 Though Robert was content to imprison Conan, his brother Henry led Conan to the top of the tower of Rouen from where they could see the whole city and its surrounding region.
 Conan admitted his guilt and pleaded for mercy, but Henry hurled Conan down, without giving Conan even the possibility to confess.
 According to Orderic, Conan's body was then tied to a horse's tail and dragged through the streets as a warning for traitors.
 The place was known thereafter as "Conan's Leap".
 While scholars have often taken Henry to be a fierce and merciless ruler for acts like these, these treatments mostly affected the common people whereas the nobility often experience Henry's clementia (mercy).

-William Rufus gained little from the venture and a Anglo-Saxon chronicler complains of the unjust gelds the king imposed England, likely as a result.
+William Rufus gained little from the venture and an Anglo-Saxon chronicler complains of the unjust gelds the king imposed England, likely as a result.